India’s Anti-Trust Law Updates: Stricter Scrutiny, New Thresholds, and Faster Approvals

 Posted by Written by Archana Rao Reading Time: 7 minutes

-India’s competition law landscape has seen significant updates as of September 2024, following more provisions of the Competition (Amendment) Act, 2023, have come into effect including the deal value threshold (DVT) and Clause (f) of Section 19, which provide greater clarity on the mergers and acquisitions landscape in India.
+India’s competition law landscape has undergone significant updates as of September 10, 2024, following more provisions of the Competition (Amendment) Act, 2023 coming into effect.
+These include the deal value threshold (DVT) and Clause (f) of Section 19, which provide greater clarity on the mergers and acquisitions (M&A) landscape in India.

 Overall, the amendments to the competition law have strengthened the Competition Commission of India (CCI), granting it increased autonomy to regulate anti-competitive practices.